-[I will speak about this disastrous shipwreck at Tales of Cape Cod on Monday May 19, 2014 in Barnstable, MA.
-Here's a link to a YouTube video of my talk! https://www.youtube.com/watch?v=3KzUo-JDe2k&feature=youtu.be]
+On May 19, 2014, I spoke about this disastrous shipwreck at Tales of Cape Cod on in Barnstable, MA.
+Here's a link to a YouTube video of my talk. https://www.youtube.com/watch?v=3KzUo-JDe2k&feature=youtu.be

-This dramatic tale lives on.
-The shipwreck took place off Gay Head in the brutal winter of 1884, and it lives on in Vineyard lore.
+This dramatic tragedy occurred a quarter century before the Titanic.
+The shipwreck occurred off Gay Head in the brutal winter of 1884.
 More than a hundred innocent souls died due to a confluence of errors and miscues where common sense and following orders were absent without leave.
+The sinking of the City of Columbus lives on in Vineyard lore.

 The author reading Disaster Off Martha's Vineyard.
 (Photo by Robert Aldrin)

-Good reviews whet the appetite of the curious.
-Here's a great piece on Disaster Off Martha's Vineyard by Mark Lovewell, of the Vineyard Gazette.
+Reviews can whet the appetite of the curious.
+Here's a piece on Disaster Off Martha's Vineyard by Mark Lovewell, of the Vineyard Gazette.
 Read the review in the Vineyard Gazette.

 And here's the link to an interview with Mindy Todd on WCAI on the book, Disaster Off Martha's Vineyard: http://www.capeandislands.org/post/recalling-tragic-shipwreck-marthas-vineyard